coveo/source.coveo.com/_posts/2022-06-14-coveo-auto-reply-integration-with-slack.md

 It is not a secret that some Slack channels become a search dump and it is not always easy to address them all, even when the answers are sometimes easy to find.
 A great way to tackle this problem is to try to find questions and send them to the Coveo Search API.
 A simple way to do this is to listen to all the messages sent on a targeted channels, and only trigger a search on the ones containing a question mark.

 A simple architecture for this idea would be to host a serverless function in AWS Lambda, and send the detected question to Coveo's Search API.
-For better versioning, deployment and monitoring approach,  a serverless Application will be used for this project.
+For better versioning, deployment, and monitoring approach,  a serverless Application will be used for this project.

 <!-- more -->